koushik-sen-vst-au4/github-slideshow/_posts/0000-01-02-koushik-sen-vst-au4.md

 layout: slide
 title: "Welcome to koushik arena!"
 ---
-This is my tutorial slide
+This is my tutorial slide : tada:
 Use the right arrow to begin!